Spin(7)-Orbifold Resolutions: Examples of Compact -Manifolds

 We begin by addressing the first and most crucial step: How does one find compact $\m{Spin}(7)$-orbifolds that serve as candidates for our construction?
 Several classes of examples are known or can be systematically produced, which we briefly summarize below.

-\begin{nota} In the following we will denote by $\cat{CY}_m$] the category of $2m$ real dimensional Calabi-Yau manifolds, $\cat{HK}_k$ the category of $4k$ real dimensional Hyperkähler manifolds, $\cat{G}_2$ for the category of $G_2$-manifolds and $\cat{Spin(7)}$ for the category of $\m{Spin}(7)$-manifolds.\footnote{Morphisms are structure preserving smooth structure.} \end{nota}
+\begin{nota} In the following we will denote by $\cat{CY}_m$ the category of $2m$ real dimensional Calabi--Yau manifolds, $\cat{HK}_k$ the category of $4k$ real dimensional Hyperkähler manifolds, $\cat{G}_2$ for the category of $G_2$-manifolds and $\cat{Spin(7)}$ for the category of $\m{Spin}(7)$-manifolds.\footnote{Morphisms are structure preserving smooth structure.} \end{nota}